 The Psychological Benefits of Beer

-Matthew Dempsey — a Licensed Professional Clinical Counselor with a popular YouTube channel covering topics such as slut-shaming, racism and body image — acknowledges that alcoholism is a problem in the LGBTQ community, primarily because we struggle to feelings of internalized shame while struggling to connect with others.
+Matthew Dempsey — a Licensed Professional Clinical Counselor with a popular YouTube channel covering topics such as slut-shaming, racism and body image — acknowledges that alcoholism is a problem in the LGBTQ community, primarily because we struggle with feelings of internalized shame while struggling to connect with others.

 But Dempsey says that many humans find social situations uncomfortable and use alcohol recreationally to help relax themselves around others.

 “Any alcohol or drug is neutral in reality, not good or bad,” he says.
 “The intention and practice behind its use is what can be problematic.
-Drink too much, too frequently … then we probably got some problems on our hands.”
+Drink too much, too frequently … then we’ve probably got some problems on our hands.”